groc-prog/pyneo4j-ogm/README.md

 class Developer(NodeModel):
   """
   This class represents a `Developer` node inside the graph.
-All interactions with nodes of this type will be handled by this class.
+All interaction with nodes of this type will be handled by this class.
   """
   uid: WithOptions(UUID, unique=True) = Field(default_factory=uuid4)
   name: str